 Unless permission has been obtained for the use of facilities after school, persons present could be considered as trespassing.
-Primarily for safety reasons, children are discouraged from playing in the school grounds at weekends.
+Primarily for safety reasons, children are not permitted to play in the school grounds at weekends.

 Groups wishing to use school facilities must obtain formal permission from the Principal.
 They may be required to take out an insurance policy to cover the school against liability for accidents.
 Permission to use school facilities may be withdrawn at any time without notice.